 Two of the common issues that make it difficult to get an affordable quad bike coverage are age and whether the rider has a full license.
 For instance, insurance brokers often don’t cover quad bike riders under age 19.
 However, this condition is problematic because 16 and 17-year-olds can legally ride quad bikes.

 Specialized Quad Bike Cover

 Some insurance companies cover any type of quad bike no matter the fuel type or

 engine size.
-For example, some companies cover anything from quad bikes that are used for agriculture to against theft as long as they are kept safely locked up.
+For example, some companies cover anything from quad bikes that are used for agriculture to children’s quad bikes against theft as long as they are kept safely locked up.

 Even if a quad bike is not DVLA registered or you have a SORN quad bike, there are companies with available SORN quad cover for theft and fire.
 In addition, there are even companies that offer road insurance policies that include £100,000 Legal Expenses Insurance.